Important Questions To Ask a Workers' Compensation Lawyer

 5. Can I sue my employer after a workplace injury?

+In general, workers' comp is a no-fault system.
+This means you typically can't sue your employer for a workplace injury.
 Generally, you can't sue your employer for personal injury after a workplace injury, even if the accident was your employer's fault.
-However, if there was a third party involved in the accident, such as another driver in the case of a work-related car accident, or a defective product such as in the case of an equipment-related injury, you may be able to sue the third party for damages.
+However, suppose there was a third party involved in the accident, such as another driver in the case of a work-related car accident, or a defective product, such as in the case of an equipment-related injury.
+In that case, you may be able to sue the third party for damages.

-This is why it's important to meet with an attorney.
+This is why it can be important to meet with an attorney.
 There might be more to your case than you realize.

 6. How much does your law firm charge for workers' compensation cases?

+Cost is always a concern.
+It's important to understand what fees are involved with your case.
 Typically, workers' comp attorneys today charge on a contingency fee basis, which means they charge a percentage of your overall settlement.
 State law determines how workers' comp lawyers are paid.
 Almost all states require contingency fees for workers' compensation cases.
 Most states also place a cap on the percentage, which is usually between 10% and 20%.
-More experienced workers' compensation lawyers may charge a higher percentage than less experienced lawyers, so that is something to keep in mind.
+More experienced workers' compensation lawyers may charge a higher percentage than less experienced lawyers.

 These questions should give you a good understanding of your workers' compensation claim and the next steps you should take.
 Keep in mind that the lawyer you meet with will not be able to give you legal advice until you have formed an attorney-client relationship.